Getting an HMO mortgage

 HMO properties offer high rental returns but come with higher mortgage rates due to perceived risk by lenders.

 IMC Mortgage Brokers can help navigate the complex world of HMO mortgage rates for you.
-Reach out today and we will pair you with one of our expert HMO mortgage advisers.
+Reach out today and we will pair you with one of our expert HMO mortgage advisors.

 FINDING THE BEST HMO MORTGAGE LENDERS

-HMO mortgages are a specialised niche in the market.
-Therefore, obtaining one from your normal high-street lender isn’t always possible.
-Therefore, a specialist lender would be required.
+HMO mortgages are a specialised niche in the market, therefore obtaining one from your normal high-street lender isn’t always possible and a specialist lender would be required.
 Each lender may have different criteria for lending, such as limits on rooms or storeys.

 HMO mortgage lenders have different limits and requirements.
 IMC Mortgage Brokers can help find the best rates for landlords looking to buy multi-unit properties.
 Contact them for assistance.

-Yes, it’s entirely possible.
+Yes, it’s entirely possible to get an HMO mortgage for a limited company.
 Tax changes and new laws have led to growth in Limited Company Buy-to-Lets and HMOs.
 Demand is always increasing for limited company HMO Mortgages.

-Although, HMO mortgages are much less available than standard single dwelling Buy-to-Lets, with an increasing choice of lenders, now is the best time to obtain one.
+Although there are fewer HMO mortgages available than standard single dwelling Buy-to-Lets, with an increasing choice of lenders, now is the best time to obtain one.

 If you’re looking to obtain a Limited Company HMO mortgage, get in touch today.